Anfal campaign: Detention camps

 Detention camps were established to accommodate thousands of prisoners.
 Dibs was a detention camp for women and children and located near an army training facility for the Iraqi commando forces.
-From Dibs, groups of detainees were transferred to Nugra Salman in a depression in the desert about 120 Km southwest of Samawah, in the Muthanna Governorate.
-Nugra Salman held an estimated 5'000 to 8'000 prisoners during the Anfal campaign.
+From Dibs, groups of detainees were transferred to Nugra Salman in a depression in the desert about 120 km southwest of Samawah, in the Muthanna Governorate.
+Nugra Salman held an estimated 5,000 to 8,000 prisoners during the Anfal campaign.
 Another detention camp was Topzawa near an army base near the highway leading out of Kirkuk.

-Arabisation
+Arabization

-"Arabisation," another major element of al-Anfal, was a tactic which was used by Saddam Hussein's regime to drive pro-insurgent populations out of their homes in villages and cities like Kirkuk, which are located in the valuable oil field areas, and relocate them in the southern parts of Iraq.
+Arabization, another major element of al-Anfal, was a tactic used by Saddam Hussein's regime to drive pro-insurgent populations out of their homes in villages and cities like Kirkuk, which are in the valuable oil field areas, and relocate them in the southern parts of Iraq.
 The campaign used heavy population redistribution, most notably in Kirkuk, the results of which now plague negotiations between Iraq's Shi'a United Iraqi Alliance and the Kurdish Kurdistani Alliance.
-Saddam's Ba'athist regime built several public housing facilities in Kirkuk as part of his "Arabisation," shifting poor Arabs from Iraq's southern regions to Kirkuk with the lure of inexpensive housing.
+Saddam's Ba'athist regime built several public housing facilities in Kirkuk as part of his "Arabisation", shifting poor Arabs from Iraq's southern regions to Kirkuk with the lure of inexpensive housing.
 Another part of the Arabisation campaign was the census of October 1987.
 Citizens who failed to turn up for the October 1987 census were no longer recognized as Iraqi citizens.
 Most of the Kurdish population who learned that a census was taking place did not take part in the census.

 Death toll

 Precise figures of Anfal victims do not exist due to lack of records.
 In its 1993 report, Human Rights Watch wrote that the death toll "cannot conceivably be less than 50,000, and it may well be twice that number".
 This figure was based on an earlier survey by the Sulaymaniyah–based Kurdish organization Committee for the Defence of Anfal Victims' Rights.
 According to HRW, Kurdish leaders met with Iraqi government official Ali Hassan al-Majid in 1991 and mentioned a figure of 182,000 deaths; the latter reportedly replied that "it couldn't have been more than 100,000".
-The 182,000 figure provided by the PUK was based on extrapolation and "has no empirical relation to actual disappearances or killings".
+The 182,000 figure provided by the PUK was based on extrapolation and "has no empirical relation to actual disappearances or killings", though it "has assumed mythical status among Kurds".
 In 1995, the Committee for the Defence of Anfal Victims' Rights released a report documenting 63,000 disappeared and stating that the entire death toll was lower than 70,000, with almost all these deaths occurring in the area of Anfal III.
 According to Hiltermann, the figure of 100,000, although considered too low by many Kurds, is probably higher than the actual number of deaths.